 Use messaging that reflects genuine gratitude for sacrifices the entire military community makes.
 This creates a strong emotional connection—2 in 3 military feel “valued” and “supported”, and more than half also feel “thanked,” “honored,” and “respected.”

-T-Mobile’s personalized offer to the military acknowledges this consumer tribe’s sense of identity and demonstrates shared values.
+T-Mobile’s personalized offer to the military acknowledges this consumer community’s sense of identity and demonstrates shared values.
 Purple’s offer shows gratitude for the service that active, veteran, retired, and reservist military members provide.

 03 Go Beyond the Discount